 Collagen production declines with age.
 But you can help your body stimulate collagen production, which will help combat asymmetry.
 Collagen helps your skin stay firm and plump and even makes up about a third of all the protein in your body.
 So, more collagen means better-looking skin.

 More elasticity means less prominent lines and wrinkles.
 The result?
 A more symmetrical face.

 Simple Face Yoga Exercises to Target an Asymmetrical Face

 If your cheeks are looking a little lopsided, you’ll want to listen up.
 These asymmetrical facial exercises will help you tone up your facial muscles to even out your face.
 The best part?
 You can do any of these effective exercises at home, anytime!

 Asymmetrical Facial Fix #1 – Half Wink

-Repetitions: Do these facial exercises 20 times for each eye.
+Repetitions: 20 times per eye.

 Asymmetrical Facial Fix #2 – The Cheek Puffer

 Where does it target facial asymmetry?
 In your cheeks.

 Puffing up your cheeks while gently exhaling for five or more seconds will help strengthen your cheek muscles.
 This move could help with jowl symmetry, and besides that, it’s quite the relaxing face yoga pose.
 Take a few seconds to try the Cheek Puffer now!